Obituary of Clyde R. Blessinger

 Clyde’s family wants to thank all the wonderful people at Riverview Rehabilitation for taking such great care of him.
 A special thank you to Gudrun, Tracy, Eugene, Shan, and Carlynn – your kindness and compassion is an example for us all, and is appreciated more than you know.

-In lieu of flowers, please consider sending a donation to the Shriners Hospital, 1275 E. Fairfax Road, Salt Lake City, Utah, 84103.To send flowers to the family of Clyde Blessinger, please visit Tribute Store
+In lieu of flowers, please consider sending a donation to the Shriners Hospital, 1275 E. Fairfax Road, Salt Lake City, Utah, 84103.To send flowers to the family or plant a tree in memory of Clyde Blessinger, please visit Tribute Store